🏠

 Shop The Look:

-2. Black iron coffee table with glass or marble top
+2. Black iron coffee table glass top

-5. Natural jute area rug with black border detail
+5. Natural jute area rug black border

-6. White and navy throw pillows with Mediterranean patterns
+6. White navy throw pillows Mediterranean pattern

-7. Black iron lantern-style pendant light or chandelier
+7. Black iron lantern pendant light chandelier

-9. Arched black metal mirror or coastal landscape wall art
+9. Arched black metal mirror

 DIY Paint Transformation